maciej-zywno/maciej-zywno.github.io/index.md

 _Enable others to live happy life by creating opportunities to do meaningful work and achieve their full potential both inside and outside of the organization._

-I am doing this by building a healthy organization centered around people growth and managed in a compassionate way.
+Currently I am doing this by building a healthy organization centered around people growth and managed in a compassionate way.